csv/ddpy/readme.md

     G2,        E3
     C2,        C3

+Rather than composing music as traditional sheet music, we can use a table-editing program of our choice to compose this sort of table.

 ## Pandas to MIDI
 ddpy provides a `to_midi` function that converts a pandas data frame to a MIDI file.